How to Prepare for GATE 2027 Along with ESE 2027

 (2) Jobs in PSUs or Govt.
 Organizations.

-(3) Other Lucrative Opportunities in Research & Development
+(3) Other opportunities in research & development.

 Why prepare for both GATE and ESE examinations?